JeroenVanB/LAMAS/docs/index.md

 ### Game UI

 The left hand side of the UI shows the game information such as the current round, scores, trump and trick suits.
 For each player we show his hand to the user.
 Do note that the cards are of course not visible to the players in the game.
 They have to rely on their own knowledge about the game.
-At the center of the table you can see all players guesses and how many rounds they have actually won until now.
+At the center of the table you can see all players' guesses and how many rounds they have actually won until now.
 The game will be paused after each move so that the user has the time to observe all game and model changes.
 When the user presses the spacebar the game will continue to the next move of the current player.
 The player, game and model states will be updated internally.
 The UI class is notified that there is a change and it will redraw all game elements on the left hand side of the screen.

 ### Message box

-To give the user a better overview of what is happening in the game and models we added a status box at the bottom.
+To give the user a better overview of what is happening in the game and models, we added a status box at the bottom.
 This box shows messages such as who's turn it is to play, what the trump is for this round or what the current trick suit is.
 All public announcements can be observed here so that the user has a better understanding of the changes to the Kripke models.
 In the image above you can find that player West had to change it's guess since it is not allowed for the sum of guess to be equal to the number of tricks in the game.

+#TODO add image or refer to another image??

 ### Kripke Model Viewer

 The right hand side of the screen shows an interactive Kripke Model viewer.
 The screen is continuously redrawn so that we can make use of buttons to redraw parts of the viewer but also to make it independent of the game loop.
 The user can use the suit and rank buttons to select a card in the current game.
 The Kripke Model of that card is then visualized above the buttons.
 The model shows the knowledge of the current card.

 <img src="kripke_model_viewer.png" alt="Kripke Model Viewer">

 In the image above the Kripke Model of the Queen of Hearts is visualized.
 The true world is shown by a golden box.
 Possible world relations are represented by colored lines where each color represents a player.
 Here, Player West has the card in its hand and thus only considers the true world possible so there is no line being drawn.
 All other players consider it possible that all other players have the card except for the player himself.